 For two decades, Nate Whittaker has been either a student or employee at the U of M. Nate has an interdisciplinary bachelor’s degree with a minor in leadership, and a master’s degree in youth development leadership from the School of Social Work.
-Today, he is an adviser with the TRIO program on campus.
+Today, he is an advisor with the TRIO program on campus.
 In a great testament to his work, one of his former students said that she would not still be at the U of M if it weren’t for the confidence that Nate instilled in her and the advocacy he did on her behalf.
 Nate’s passion is social justice, and he is the volunteer director of an after school program in Cape Town, South Africa, which is also a service-learning site for a global seminar he teaches.
 He has been recognized for his work in increasing the number of underrepresented students who participate in study abroad.
 Nate gives back locally as a community activist and, in his spare time, runs a record label.

 My work in South Africa, particularly my global seminar, has had an impact on the number of underrepresented students learning abroad.
 In five years, we have been extremely successful in recruiting a diverse student pool, with over half of the global seminar students being Pell recipients and 40% representing both low-income and first-generation populations.
 The past five seminars have also been chronicled as the most diverse student cohorts in relation to ethnicity in global seminar program history.